Welcome to today's edition of the Rush 24-7 podcast.

 Let me join the analysis.

-Everybody's saying Romney doesn't win New Hampshire is finished.
+Everybody's saying, Romney doesn't win New Hampshire.

-If Romney doesn't take Michigan, why he's out of there.
+If Romney doesn't take Michigan, why he's out of there?

 But what, you know, McCain won Michigan in 2007.

-His home state, and that's not even a lock.
+His last great hope may be Arizona, his home state, and that's not even a lock.

-He can't get more than 15 or 16% once you get out of Iowa.
+Huckabee, he can't get more than 15 or 16% once you get out of Iowa.

-I mean, these people doing the analysis on our side of the aisle and of our side are blowing this big time and they're risking their professional reputations here by uh by getting this so wrong.
+I mean, these people doing the analysis on our side of the aisle and of our side are blowing this big time, and they're risking their professional reputations here by getting this so wrong and doing it on purpose because they're trying to depress conservative turnout.

-Democrats are just salivating, along with the drive-by's, overconvincing you that we are in a recession.
+Democrats are just salivating along with the drive-bys, over-convincing you that we are in a recession.

 Not that it's imminent, but that we're in it.

-And last night in the Democrat debate, and I haven't had a chance to read in detail uh the audio soundbite roster.
+And last night in the Democrat debate, and I haven't had a chance to read in detail the audio soundbite roster.

 It was a funereal.

-I mean, it it just was.
+I mean, it just was.

 The lighting was horrible.

-Gotta stimulate the economy.
+Got to stimulate the economy.

-So Mrs. Clinton's proposing all kinds of things.
+So Mrs. Clinton's proposing all kinds of things, a $70 billion stimulus package.

 Big whoop.